ceph/cephmetrics/INSTALL.md

 3. At-A-Glance Health History chart doesn't work as hoped due to interpolation over the 7 day timeline.
 For example a 4 gets averaged over a number of samples to fit on the graph and appears as a '1'!
-4. you can't easily export from the UI and then import programmitically with curl.
-The export process puts additional metadata into the json, that is used by the import UI - but this makes the templates fail to initialise if you try to use the same file from a curl request.
-5. The "at a glance" dashboard has some singlestat panels for host counts of OSD's and RGW's.
-These values can be wrong - the query needs some work!
-6. SELINUX may block the write_graphite plugin writing outbound on port 2003
+4. SELINUX may block the write_graphite plugin writing outbound on port 2003